-The Board has also established a Special Committee comprised entirely of independent directors to, among other things, oversee, review, evaluate and consider transactions and matters relating to the Kyrgyz Republic Government.
-The current members of the Special Committee are Bruce Walter (Chair), Richard Connor and Sheryl Pressler.
+The Board also established a Special Committee comprised entirely of independent directors to, among other things, oversee, review, evaluate and consider related party transactions, including, prior to its separation from the Kyrgyz Republic, matters relating to the Kyrgyz Government.

-In 2020, the Special Committee met 2 times.
+In 2021, the Special Committee met 13 times.